 (v) Any non‑profit club, society, association, corporation, museum, library, archives, or institution of learning whose officers are of good reputation, shall be eligible to apply for a Corporate membership.

-Each membership shall represent only one (1) vote except for Youth members under the age of sixteen (16) whom shall not have the right to vote.
+C. Each membership shall represent only one (1) vote except for junior members under the age of sixteen (16) whom shall not have the right to vote.
 Such votes must be made in person and not by proxy or otherwise.

 (i) Family Memberships shall receive only one copy of the Society's official publications.

-(ii) Members under the age of eighteen (18) and corporate members shall not be eligible to hold office.
+(ii) Members under the age of sixteen (16) and corporate members shall not be eligible to hold office.

 (i) the applicant's name;